 Fish the well renowned Exploits River and the Northwest Gander River where annual salmon runs exceed 25,000 fish.
-These are high returns and catching multiple fish per day is common.
-The Exploits River is a Class One river with a seasonal bag limit of six fish.
-The daily retention limit is two fish while the catch and release limit is four fish per day.
+These are high returns and hooking and/ or catching multiple fish per day is common.
+Recent changes to retension quotas due to stock concerns now has the Exploits River as a Class 6 river with a seasonal catch limit of two fish.
+The daily catch and release limit is also reduced to three fish per day.
 A fall fishery from September 8th to October 7th is also available on the Exploits River but for catch and release only.
-The Northwest Gander River is a Class Two river with a seasonal retention limit of four fish and it also has a catch and release limit of four fish per day.
+The Northwest Gander River is a Class 4 river with a seasonal retention limit of one fish and it also has a catch and release limit of three fish per day.
 There is no fall angling season on this river.

 Grilse weighing up to six pounds make up approximately eighty percent of annual runs with the remaining twenty percent consisting of mature salmon weighing upwards of fifteen pounds.
 Atlantic salmon are tremendous fighters and will certainly give even the most experienced angler a test of skill and endurance.
 Peak times runs from the last of June throughout July on the Exploits River and the month of August on the Northwest Gander River.

 As our lodge is located to far inland, guests wishing to fish the Exploits River will be required to stay at a local motel and not at our lodge.
 The motel is situated within minutes from the river and thus guests will be picked up and returned as required.
 Meals will be provided with this package.